 A student enrolled at Vermilion High School may be eligible to participate in the College Credit Plus Program.
 This is an opportunity for students to take classes at eligible post-secondary institutions.
 The institutions include community colleges, post-secondary vocational technical institutions, state universities, and select private colleges and universities.
 Some College Credit Plus courses may be offered by Lorain County Community College on our Vermilion High School campus.
 All eligibility requirements for College Credit Plus apply to on-site courses as well.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wider variety of options to high school students.
 Students interested in this program must meet Vermilion High School graduation requirements plus any enrollment requirements the post-secondary institutions may have.
-The legislation for this program requires parents and students receive counseling regarding the program from the post-secondary site and that a letter of intent for the 2020-2021 school year be submitted to the School Counseling Office no later than April 1, 2020.
-The completed CCP application is due in the School Counseling Office no later than June 1, 2020.
+The legislation for this program requires parents and students receive counseling regarding the program from the post-secondary site and that a letter of intent for the 2022-2023 school year be submitted to the School Counseling Office no later than May 1, 2022.